- How Much Money Is Needed To Invest In Rental Property?

 Diamonds In The Rough – Polishing Properties To Realize Their Real Value

-When you do find a good buy which requires you to revamp, repair and refurnish, it has to meet one of these criteria to make it a worthwhile investment value play.
+When you do find a good buy which requires you to revamp, repair and refurnish, it has to meet one, or all, of these criteria to make it a worthwhile investment value play.

 1) Big discount on the property value